-Imagine: you wake up in the morning, light your wood stove and place the kettle on it to boil.
-In a few minutes, after your water has boiled and you’ve fixed your tea, you reach down and plug your radio into the stove.
+Imagine: you wake in the morning, light your wood stove, and place a kettle on it to boil.
+After a few minutes, when the water has boiled and you’ve fixed your tea, you reach down and plug your radio into the stove.

-But before we look at these products, let’s examine the machine itself: what is a thermoelectric generator?
+Before we look at these products, let’s examine the machine itself.
+What exactly is a thermoelectric generator?

 The science behind the machine

-A thermoelectric generator is a simple device that converts heat into electrical energy through the phenomenon known as the Seebeck effect.
-This effect takes its name from Thomas Seebeck, physicist, who discovered the principle in 1821.)
-No moving parts are needed in a thermoelectric generator because it is the temperature difference that creates the electricity.
+A thermoelectric generator is a simple device that converts heat into electrical energy through a phenomenon known as the Seebeck effect.
+This effect takes its name from Thomas Seebeck, physicist, who discovered the principle in 1821.

-Thermoelectric generators are composed of two dissimilar conductors or semiconductors—basically, two different metals connected to form a loop with two junctions.
-To use the device, a temperature difference is created; for example, heat can be applied to one side.
-That’s all it takes – when one junction is hot and the other is cold, a circuit is created through which an electric current will flow.
+Thermoelectric generators use two dissimilar conductors or semiconductors – basically, two different metals connected to form a loop with two junctions.
+To use the device, one creates a temperature difference between the ends.
+And that’s all it takes!
+When one junction is hot and the other is cold, a circuit is created through which an electric current will flow.

 Confused?
 It’s all in the electrons.

-Each metal in a thermoelectric generator contains free electrons with different densities, and these electrons create the current when they diffuse across the junctions.
-As the temperature difference, the amount of current will increase as well.
+In a thermoelectric generator, each metal contains free electrons with different densities, and these electrons create the current when they diffuse across the junctions.
+As the temperature difference increases, the level of current rises in turn.

 Thermoelectric generators in the 20th century

 Thermoelectric generators are not new inventions.
-There was an initial period of research that spanned the 1800s, and a great hopeful era in the 20th century when researchers believed the thermoelectric generator would replace the internal combustion engine.
+An initial period of research spanned the 1800s, and a great hopeful era blossomed within the 20th century when some researchers believed the thermoelectric generator would replace the internal combustion engine.

-By the 1920s, distant areas of the Soviet Union saw the widespread use of battery-free radios powered by thermoelectricity were widely used in the Soviet Union.
-The radios came equipped with bi-metal rods, and by placing one rod in the fireplace and one rod outside in the cold, you would produce the electricity required to operate the device.
-Both the Soviet Union and the USA manufactured kerosene-powered radios were manufactured by the Soviets and USA during the cold war that operated using the same principle.
+By the 1920s, distant areas of the Soviet Union saw the widespread use of battery-free radios powered by thermoelectricity.
+These radios came equipped with bi-metal rods, and by placing one rod in the fireplace and the other outside in the cold, one could produce the electricity required to operate the device.
+Both the Soviet Union and the USA manufactured kerosene-powered radios during the cold war that operated using the same principle.

-Beyond radio applications, researchers largely found it difficult to create satisfactory consumer solutions that utilized thermoelectric generators.
-Efficiency had improved but was still low, and by 1970 thermoelectricity fell out of favor.
+Beyond radio applications, researchers found it difficult to create satisfactory consumer solutions that utilized thermoelectric generators.
+The efficiency of the generators slowly improved but remained low, and by 1970 thermoelectricity had fallen out of favor.

 Rolling into the future

-It is said that the history of thermoelectricity is a series of discoveries separated by 20–25 year lulls when nothing much happens.
-About 20–25 years after the 1970 lull, interest in thermoelectricity revived—driven partly by the increasing desire to conserve resources that swelled in the 1990s.
+It is said that the history of thermoelectricity is a series of discoveries separated by 20-25 year lulls when little happens.
+About 20-25 years after the 1970 lull, interest in thermoelectricity revived – driven partly by the increasing desire in the 1990s to conserve resources.

 Since then, researchers have again searched for suitable applications for this device.
-We expend a lot of waste heat in our world, and the beauty of thermoelectric generators is that they can be used to recover this heat from anywhere.
-(There’s still the ongoing problem of low efficiency in these generators, but that may be changing with today’s technology.)
+Human activity expends large amounts of waste heat, and the beauty of thermoelectric generators is that they can be used to recover this heat from anywhere.
+The long-standing problem of low efficiency in these generators remains but may be changing with today’s technology.